 Garth Clark was like a double latte with foam on top, very stimulating but some bubbles popped.

 Sonya Clark's panel overcame a yes/no "standardized" test format to impart broader insights.

 Thanks go to the Conference organizers for putting this all together so well.
 Next time invite everyone to the party.
 It will be so much better.

-Amy Shaw has an very nice selection of photos from the American Craft Council Conference on her Flickr page including photos of the speakers, audience and sculpture in Minneapolis.
+Amy Shaw has a very nice selection of photos from the American Craft Council Conference on her Flickr page including photos of the speakers, audience, and sculpture in Minneapolis.

 This post was updated on January 3, 2022, to provide current links.